Research Area Scientific Computing

 Research Area & Centers

-The research area Scientific Computing and its three research centers - Computational Engineering, High Performance Computing and Computer Science - introduce themselves.
+The research area Scientific Computing and its two research centers - Computational Engineering and High Performance Computing - introduce themselves.

 Infrastructure & Services